MCplatt/puzzleapp/README.md

     - set start = curr
   - ### algorithm
     - start while loop(while curr node != end node)
       - for loop (for each surrounding node)
         - TODO:find way to easily loop through surrounding nodes
       - calculate the node values
       - add node to open
       - put curr in closed
       - scan open for smallest T value set as curr(if two are the same use smallest H or first arbitrary)
-    - TODO:use the closed list to trace back the nodes from the curr node
-    - make final vector
+      - add to final vector
-    - while (curr != start)
     - take curr's prevX/Y and find it in closed list
       - set as the curr node
       - add to final vector
         - TODO:make the value of each point relative to the full sized picture
   - ### Display result
     - multiply each x and y by the scaling factor (better method needed?)
       - TODO:color each point red and surrounding yellow